Biden, GOP senator to meet as infrastructure deadline looms - WTMJ

 AP Congressional Correspondent

-The president is looking forward to hosting West Virginia GOP Sen. Shelley Moore Capito, the White House said, ahead of the afternoon session.
+The president is looking forward to hosting West Virginia GOP Sen. Shelley Moore Capito, the White House said ahead of the Wednesday afternoon session.
 The two will continue bipartisan negotiations.
 The administration’s deadline for a deal is now June.
 7.

 Privately, however, the president has sized up the GOP’s latest $928 billion offer as unworkable, in large part because it taps unused COVID-19 funds to pay for it.
 Publicly the administration is making it clear it views next week as a make-or-break moment for the president’s push toward a deal with Republicans.